-Depending on the time of year and the needs of my class, I may have it out as a literacy choice, parent volunteer center, etc. I think that about 3 kids at a time in the bin is ideal, unless you have a bigger bin!
+Depending on the time of year and the needs of my class, I may have it out as a literacy center choice, parent volunteer center, etc. I think that about 3 kids at a time in the bin is ideal unless you have a bigger bin!

 Playing the Game

-As soon as they saw it, they were ready to play!
+As soon as the kids saw the sensory bin they were ready to play!
 We reached in, grabbed a fish, and said the letter name and sound.

 I also had my kids make up some words with that letter sound, depending on what level of challenge they needed.

-Then, we hunted on the recording page for the matching bubble (matching upper and lowercase) and colored it in!
+Then, we hunted on the recording page for the matching bubble (matching uppercase and lowercase) and colored it in!

 When we play in a small group setting we take turns grabbing a fish, but then we ALL color the corresponding bubble.
 We kept playing until all of those bubbles were filled in!

-Ready to fish for some letters?
-Grab your own copy of this fun game by clicking the large, yellow download button at the end of the post!
+Ready to go fishing for some letters?
+Get your own free copy of this fun alphabet matching game by clicking the large, yellow download button at the end of the post!

 Want unlimited access to even MORE of our activities and resources?